matt-curtis/Fluid-for-Sketch/README.md

 ### Width & Height

 If you have Fixed Width or Fixed Height checked, and leave the value blank, the plugin will lock the width or height to whatever the current height or width is in Sketch.
 This is useful in some cases where you want to ensure the height and width do not change.
-Less useful for groups, where the height and width are equal to the content (see 'Groups' below)

 ### Groups

-Since the width and height of Groups in Sketch are dependent on their sub-layers, this plugin does not actually resize the height or width of a group, as that would distort the layers within it.
+Since the width and height of Groups in Sketch are dependent on their sub-layers, Fluid does not actually resize the height or width of a group, as that causes Sketch to distort the layers within it.
 Rather, it simulates that sizing when calculating the geometry of sub-layers.

 ### Symbols